anjotadena/study-notes/azure/virtual-machine.md

 - Host websites and web applications

 If you need more control over your computing environment than what other cloud services offer, then Azure VMs are a good option to consider.

+##
+- Best way to delete all resources is by creating a group resources